FrancisVila/MFT_convert/content/en/docs/TransferCFT/governance_services_intro/register_CG.md

 Verify the UCONF setting

-Prior to the registration, you must ensure that the JCL CFTMON (<span class="code">copilot.misc.cftstart.enable</span> = <span class="code">Yes</span>) is configured to match the jobname or the STC name used to launch Transfer CFT.
+Prior to the registration, you must ensure that the JCL CFTMON (`copilot.misc.cftstart.enable` = `Yes`) is configured to match the jobname or the STC name used to launch Transfer CFT.

 ### Procedure